BettinaSDe/frontend-nanodegree-feedreader/README.md

 # HOW TO USE THIS REPOSITORY:

 Clone or download my repository.
-For rapid use, click on index.html and see the Jasmine test results at the bootom of this page.
+For rapid use, open index.html in your browser and see the Jasmine test results at the bootom of this page.
 Play around with app.js to see how your Jasmine test results alter.
 You can add additional tests.
 For more information about Jasmine, visit: [Jasmine](http://jasmine.github.io/) The dev hints are a must: https://devhints.io/jasmine